Rock music: Psychedelic and progressive revivals

 Psychedelic and progressive styles in rock have seen a resurgence in popularity during the 2010s and 2020s.
 Some of the most notable acts in neo-psychedelia originated in Australia, such as King Gizzard & the Lizard Wizard and Kevin Parker's Tame Impala.
 The latter released well received albums such as Lonerism (2012) and Currents (2015).
 This new Australian psychedelic music not only built on the psychedelic and progressive rock acts of the 1960s and 1970s, but also incorporated musical influences from heavy metal, EDM, and world music.
 A 2014 article in The Guardian described Australia as a place where "independently minded rock bands are free to develop at their own pace".

 Psychedelic trends in rock have also seen a revival in Europe, which has been described as "really good" for new psychedelic music, with many American stoner rock bands choosing to tour in Europe as opposed to North America.
+In 2013, Queens of the Stone Age's album ...Like Clockwork topped the charts in several countries.

 Post-punk and pop-punk revivals

 In the late 2010s and early 2020s, a new wave of post-punk bands from Britain and Ireland emerged.
 Artists that have been identified as part of this wave include Squid, Fontaines D.C. and Idles.
 Post-punk artists that attained prominence in the 2010s and early 2020s from other countries besides the UK included Geese (United States), Kælan Mikla (Iceland), and Viagra Boys (Sweden), as well as the so-called "Russian doomer music" scene consisting of post-punk, coldwave and darkwave bands from post-Soviet countries like Russia and Belarus, most prominently Molchat Doma (Belarus).

 At the start of the 2020s, pop and rap music artists released successful pop-punk-influenced recordings, including Machine Gun Kelly's 2020 album Tickets to My Downfall, which topped the Billboard 200, and Olivia Rodrigo's number-one hit single "Good 4 U" (2021).